 The hiring department establishes starting salaries in conjunction with Human Resources and Finance/Budgeting.
-Salaries are determined by taking several factors into consideration: the pay range for the job, the related education and work experience the candidate has, the pay rates of other employees in similar jobs, and salaries paid by comparable employers primarily in the Atlanta area.
+Salaries are determined by taking a number of factors into consideration: the pay range for the job, the related education and work experience the candidate has, the pay rates of other employees in similar jobs, and salaries paid by comparable employers primarily in the Atlanta area.